coder/coder/examples/templates/aws-windows/README.md

 ## Architecture

-> **Note**
-> This template is designed to be a starting point!
-Edit the Terraform to extend the template to support your use case.

 This template provisions the following resources:

 - AWS Instance

 Coder uses `aws_ec2_instance_state` to start and stop the VM.
 This example template is fully persistent, meaning the full filesystem is preserved when the workspace restarts.
 See this [community example](https://github.com/bpmct/coder-templates/tree/main/aws-linux-ephemeral) of an ephemeral AWS instance.

-To get started, run `coder templates init`.
-When prompted, select this template.
-Follow the on-screen instructions to proceed.
+> **Note**
+> This template is designed to be a starting point!
+Edit the Terraform to extend the template to support your use case.

 ## code-server